PBRT/reactogo/README.md

 ## Features

-  * Bootstrap: Included via webpack, you can configure the item you want in the `/node_modules/bootstrap-webpack/bootstrap.config.less`.
-By default only the grid system is active.
   * Stylus: There is a default font and class in the `style` folder you can use
   * Images: Webpack handle the loading of all your images and files : `file-loader`
   * VelocityJS: Powerful animation lib to give life